boblemaire/IoTaWatt/Docs/CTbasics.rst

 The source can be conceptualized as *where the power comes from* and the load as *where the power goes*.

-So for the mains, or incomming power to a service, the *source* would be the meter side, or incoming power feed.
+So for the mains, or incoming power to a service, the *source* would be the meter side, or incoming power feed.
 The *load* would be the main circuit breaker or fuse side.